 The Department for Education introduced statutory guidance on RSE for teaching from September 2020.
-The mapping document, 'Jigsaw 3 - 11 and statutory RSE and Health Education', shows exactly how Jigsaw and, therefore, our school, meets the statutory RSE and Health Education requirements.
+The programme of study for PSHE Education shows exactly how the PSHE Association, therefore, our school, meets the statutory RSE and Health Education requirements.

-Jigsaw's complimentary update policy ensures we are always using the most up-todate teaching materials and that our teachers are well-supported.
+The PSHE Association's complimentary update policy ensures we are always using the most up-to-date teaching materials and that our teachers are well-supported.